opendocsg/opendoc-isomer-guide/introduction.md

 Now that you've set up your GitHub account, let's get down to making changes!

-> Do make sure that you've gotten the isomer team to add you into the relevant repository on Github before making your first edit.
+**Make sure that you've gotten the isomer team to add you into the relevant repository on Github before making your first edit.**

 First, head down to your site's GitHub repository.
 A repository is like a Google Drive folder where your site's content and data is stored.